learn-co-curriculum/phase-4-creating-a-rails-app-readme/README.md

 yet.
 Throughout the rest of the section, we'll dive deeper into each of the pieces that make up a Rails API.

+## Check For Understanding

+Before you move on, make sure you can answer the following questions:

+1. When an HTTP request is made to a Rails app, what is the sequence of events that happens to return a response?
+2. What are the two methods we've learned about to provide a response to an HTTP request?
+What type of content does each of them return?

 ## Resources

 - [The Rails Command Line](https://guides.rubyonrails.org/command_line.html)